forwardemail/mail-overrides/docs/ansible-integration.md

 # Ansible Integration Guide

-This guide explains how to integrate `hosted-snappymail` with the main Forward Email monorepo's Ansible deployment.
+This guide explains how to integrate `mail-overrides` with the main Forward Email monorepo's Ansible deployment.

 ## Adding as Submodule to Monorepo